AlexLandau/commons-compress-asm-error/README.md

 ## Update: Repro for commons-compress 1.22 failing with fix COMPRESS-582

+(Note: This is a modified repro contributed by @bmarcaur.)

 https://issues.apache.org/jira/browse/COMPRESS-582

 I added an OSS jar `docx4j-JAXB-ReferenceImpl-11.2.9.jar` (a jar that we use internally).
 Attempting to pack this jar yields the following stacktrace: